ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 ![TEAMSAPPSTUDIO]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/TEAMS_APP_STUDIO.png)

 # Demo-flow and API consumption
-After successful local testing local bot in Teams the demo-flow will be as following:
+After successful local testing local bot in Teams the demo-flow will be as following.
 ## Azure AD logon and granting API permission for MS Graph
-When the user logons for the first time the API permission for MS Graph have to be granted by the user:
+When the user logons for the first time the API permission for MS Graph must be granted by the user:
 ![DEMOFLOWAD1]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowAD1.png)
 ![DEMOFLOWAD2]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowAD2.png)
 After successful logon and API permission authorization the Outlook Inbox if the user will be displayed.
 In the demo the agent will look for customer e-mails asking for order statuses.